sabman/rubymotion-workshop/README.md

 * Existing iOS developers interested in the Ruby Motion tool chain and workflow
 * Existing Ruby Developers wanting to get into iOS

-Join in if you are
+Join in if you are:

 * wanting to get started with Ruby Motion and iOS development
 * struggling to put all the pieces together and build a complete iPhone app
 * wanna have fun developing iOS apps

----

 # What Will I Learn?

 * How to create high-quality apps for the iPhone from scratch using Ruby Motion

 By the end of this workshop you will have built a Location Based App using RubyMotion.
 Complete with a background map showing your location and things close by.
 Allowing you to see and query things around you.

----

 ## Schedule